Miami Biltmore Hotel: In popular culture

 The hotel has been used as a setting in various movies and television programs, including Bad Boys, The Specialist, Shock Waves, CSI: Miami, Popi, and Miami Vice.

 Golf

 The hotel has an 18-hole, par 71, championship course designed by Donald Ross.
 Reopened in November 2007, following a $5 million investment, the course was restored and updated by Brian Silva.
 The original 1925 routing was retained, but all greens, tees, and bunkers were reconstructed and grassed to contemporary standards.
 The property again contracted Silva to provide additional improvements to the golf course in the summer of 2018.

-The course annually hosts the prestigious Junior Orange Bowl International Golf Championship.
+The course annually hosts the Junior Orange Bowl International Golf Championship.

 Spa

-The hotel has a 12000 sqft full service spa which is a member of the Leading Spas of the World.
+The hotel has a 12000 sqft full-service spa which is a member of the Leading Spas of the World.